Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     ProfileHTTPParent       - The name of the parent profile.
     ProfileHTTPParentLink   - A link, usable in the REST call's JSON in the request body, referring to the requested PARENT profile. (the URL contains "local host")
     ProfileHTTPParentURI    - A link, usable in making REST calls, referring to the requested PARENT profile. (the URL contains the IP address of the BIG-IQ device)
-    ProfileHTTPXFF          - The state of the InsertXFF setting that, when enabled, inserts the client source address into the HTTP Headers of teh Server side connection.
+    ProfileHTTPXFF          - The state of the InsertXFF setting that, when enabled, inserts the client source address into the HTTP Headers of the Server side connection.

 #### "Create HTTP Profile" Request